jonaskay/flashover-middleman/source/2018-07-06-dohertys_threshold_is_a_lie.html.markdown

 The traditional way of thinking about these interactions is *a loop*.
 The user does an action, the system gives a response, and based on that action the user does the next action.

 In reality, we plan a lot more ahead as users.
 Often the user already has a sequence of actions in mind.
 We basically assume how a system will work and what is required from us.
 We don’t stop to think after every system response.
 Instead, we enter into a flow where we reflect less and do more.
-System responses assure us that we’re on the right path; they direct us in small ways; or they stop us when necessary.
+System responses assure us that we’re on the right path.
+They direct us in small ways.
+Or they stop us when necessary.

 You can probably see how we interact faster with systems in this actions-as-sequences kind of way compared to the action-response-think loop.